 A Healthy Career as a School Nurse

 Learn if school nursing is the right career move for you.
-Then become a school nurse.
+Then find the right education program to get started.

 Good health is not only important to a child's general well-being but it is essential for a student's academic success.
 Children typical spend nearly half of their waking hours at school, so they need health care professionals available to ensure their safety and protection.
 And that's where school nursing comes in.
 School nurses are the main proponents of good health and safety for students when they are at school.